 Essential Train Travel Tips

 ‣ Book tickets in advance for better prices (don’t worry – cancellation policies are generous).
 This is the official website.
 You can also make comparisons on Omio.
+Train tickets in France change prices just like plane tickets do.

 ‣ Always check the SNCF strike calendar before planning December trips

-‣ Keep the SNCF Connect app handy for real-time updates
+‣ Keep the SNCF Connect app handy for real-time updates (and other french apps that are handy)

 ‣ Consider booking first-class tickets in winter – they’re often only slightly more expensive and much more comfortable